top of page

 photo-1449792066115-b24f2c87a1b3.jpg

-And the first thing we do is unnecessarily blame this on ourselves...
+Those who diet often unnecessarily blame any failure on themselves...
 Instead of saying the diet has failed us.

 What happens to our body when we diet?